Contact Lens Rebate

 Before checking out, take a few moments to review the rebate instructions.
 Knowing what documents you'll need and when the claim must be submitted can help you avoid delays and improve the chances of a successful rebate.

-Can You Still Get A Rebate If You Buy Fewer Boxes?
+Can You Still Get a Rebate If You Buy Fewer Boxes?

 Sometimes, but it depends on the rebate terms.
 Some contact lens rebates offer different savings levels based on how many boxes you buy, while others only apply when you purchase a specific quantity, such as a six-month or annual supply.